cyberspace-ltd/cyberpay-androidx/README.md

 # cyberpay-androidx
 [![](https://jitpack.io/v/cyberspace-ltd/cyberpay-androidx.svg)](https://jitpack.io/#cyberspace-ltd/cyberpay-androidx)

-Integrate payment in less than a minute with `ONE` line of code as seen bellow.
+Integrate payment in less than a minute with `ONE` line of code as seen below.

 > Kotlin
 ```kotlin